amuuo-dev/edabit.com-challenges/README.md

 - Actually this has come along after realizing i cant pay for edabit.com yearly or monthly subscription
 - maybe you could sponsor me,,,,
+- the very hard and expert category are too hard,, i might be very slow in solving those or maybe the next 3years i might be able to solve them ,,